 My interest in gardening began when I moved to a newly converted house with a space outside that was described by the developers as a garden, but in reality was little more than three quarters of an acre of recently laid turf surrounded by stock fencing.
 At the time I knew next to nothing about plants and planting.
 But the move coincided with me leaving my job as Client Services Director of a London advertising agency, and – with more time on my hands – I was able to get down and dirty with the space outside and learn all about how to create a garden from scratch.

-In 2018 my garden opens to the public as part of the NGS open garden scheme.
+Twenty years later the space that wasn’t a garden now very much is.
+To the point where each year the garden opens to the public as part of the NGS open garden scheme.

 My background in creative services and client management has proved invaluable in managing projects where coordinating the requirements of client, contractors, suppliers et al is vital for a successful outcome.
 Budgeting, prioritising, balancing – all are fundamental to my mode of working.